Seneca-BSA/bsa/docs/seh500/lab6.md

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.

-1. Answer all the questions in the lab in Blackboard.
+1. Answer all the questions in the lab on Blackboard.

-1. Modify your code from Step 16 so instead of printing "*" every second, print a statement that display the number of minutes and seconds since the timer started.
+1. Modify your code from Step 16 so instead of printing "*" every second (using your timer interrupt function), print a statement that display the number of minutes and seconds since the timer started.
 Paste your code and a screenshot of the output into blackboard.

 ## Reference